Filarioidea: Filarioidea and disease

 Microfilaria of Dirofilaria immitis (heartworms) in a lymph node of a dog with lymphoma.
 This baby nematode is in a pillow of intermediate-to-large, immature lymphocytes exhibiting multiple criteria of cancer.

-In and about endemic regions filarial diseases have been public health concerns for as long as recorded history.
+In and about endemic regions filarial diseases have been public health concerns throughout recorded history.
 Archaeological evidence for elephantiasis for example extends back some 3000 years, by which time apparently it already was no novelty.

 Currently perhaps some hundreds of millions of people worldwide, mainly in tropical regions, are infected with pathogenic species of filariae.
 Where the diseases are endemic many times more are exposed routinely to infection.
 Some victims harbour more than one medically significant infection simultaneously and this can complicate diagnosis and treatment.

 Humankind is the definitive host of at least eight species of filariae in various families.
 Six are particularly significant in medical terms.
 The ones that mainly occupy lymph vessels and cause conditions such as adenolymphangitis, elephantiasis, and filarial fever are: